elliot-100/simple_date_parser/README.rst

 Two-digit year handling and ``yy_leniency`` parameter
 -----------------------------------------------------

-When given a two-digit year, default behaviour is to return only the closest valid match to present day, or a pair of matches if there's day-month ambiguity.
+When given a two-digit year, default behaviour is to return only the closest past/future match to present day, or a pair of matches if there's day-month ambiguity.
 This is probably expected behaviour the vast majority of the time.

 ``yy_leniency <= 0`` will give the same result.